Home safety; Safety in the home; Fall prevention

 If you do not have a caregiver, ask your health care provider about having someone come to your home to check for safety problems.

 Weak muscles that make it more difficult to stand up or keep your balance are a common cause of falls.
 Balance problems can also cause falls.

 When you walk, avoid sudden movements or changes in position.
 Wear shoes with low heels that fit well.
 Rubber soles can help keep you from slipping.
 Stay away from water or ice on sidewalks.

-Ask your health care provider about medicines you may be taking that can make you dizzy.
-Your doctor may be able to make some medication changes that could reduce falls.
+Ask your provider about medicines you may be taking that can make you dizzy.
+Your provider may be able to make some medicine changes that could reduce falls.

-Call your health care provider if you have fallen, or if you almost fall.
-Also call your health care provider if your eyesight has worsened.
+Call your provider if you have fallen, or if you almost fall.
+Also call if your eyesight has worsened.
 Improving your vision will help reduce falls.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.